 - Monitoring and communicating results and impact

 This assessment tool conducts a thorough review of procurement policies, procedures, and practices to ensure compliance.
 It enables MDBs to evaluate whether an e-GP system fulfills all necessary criteria or if additional requirements and restrictions are warranted.
-For broader reform initiatives, this tool is ideally complemented by the MAPS e-GP supplementary module.
+For broader reform initiatives, this tool is complemented by the MAPS e-GP supplementary module.

 Learn more about the IDB’s business network for companies interested in working across Latin America and the Caribbean.